-Facial rollers are a new beauty fad that mechanically stimulates the muscles.
+Face massage rollers are a beauty fad that mechanically stimulate the muscles.
 Researchers observed this stimulation in terms of blood vessel size and noted several benefits.

-Facial rollers are the new skin care trend of the year.
+Facial rollers are a relatively new skin care trend.
 Products such as the jade roller, rose quartz roller, ice roller, and gua sha all claim to promote similar benefits: facial tension relief, increase in blood circulation, and reduced appearance of fine lines.
 It seems believable when YouTube beauticians and promoters present a healthy glow with no puffiness after massage rollers.
 However, it is natural to consider their validity.
-Do face massage rollers actually work?
+Do face massage rollers actually have any benefit?
 If so, how?

 A team of researchers in Tokyo, Japan investigated what face massage rollers do to the face in the short and long term.
 It is already known that stimulating the skin and muscles can increase blow flow in the area.
 The blood vessels expand and allow more blood to reach the skin’s surface.
-However, it is unknown if these effects are favourable.
+However, it is unknown if these effects have benefits.

 These researchers wanted to understand if there was a change in how facial blood vessels functioned overtime with the use of facial rollers.
-Their findings were published in Complementary Therapies in Medicine this year.
+Their findings were published in Complementary Therapies in Medicine.

 They conducted two studies: one short-term and one long-term.
 A total of 25 people (12 men and 13 women) participated.
 The subjects were free of nerve disorders, heart conditions, and eczema.
 They

-Measuring blood flow before, after, and during a roller massage
+Measuring blood flow before, after, and during a facial roller massage

 In the second, long-term experiment, the researchers looked at how blood vessels reacted to thermal and mechanical stimulation.
 The subjects massaged (i.e. mechanical stimulation) their right cheeks for a minimum of five minutes a day, for five weeks.
 Separately, a 40°C heat probe (i.e. thermal stimulation) was used to gauge how well blood vessels could expand and contract more easily.